Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson5.md

 ## Learning Objectives (5 min)

+1. Use Math
-1. Identify and describe
+1. Identify the limits of math and numbers on the computer
-1. Define
-1. Design
-1. Implement
+1. Use Math to do things with numbers

 ## Initial Exercise (15 min)